 The issue with respect to taxability of offshore supply and services, through composite or separate contracts, has been a subject matter of debate before various Indian courts and tribunals as briefly clarified below.

 - The Delhi High Court, in the LG Cable case, held that income from offshore supply of equipment cannot be taxed in India merely because it is interlinked with the satisfactory performance of the onshore contract.
-Further, the Delhi High Court held that since taxpayer’s permanent establishment was not at all involved in the transaction of the offshore supply of equipment, the existence of the permanent establishment would be irrelevant for taxing offshore supplies.
+Further, the Delhi High Court held that since the taxpayer’s permanent establishment was not at all involved in the transaction of the offshore supply of equipment, the existence of the permanent establishment would be irrelevant for taxing offshore supplies.

-- The Delhi High Court, in the Nokia Networks case, following the decision of the Supreme Court in the Ishikawajma-Harima case, held that in case of one composite contract, supply has to be segregated from the installation, and only then the question of apportionment can arise under the IT Act.
+- The Delhi High Court, in the Nokia Networks case, following the decision of the Supreme Court in the Ishikawajma-Harima case, held that in the case of one composite contract, supply has to be segregated from the installation, and only then the question of apportionment can arise under the IT Act.

 - The AAR in the Alstom case and the Roxar case applied a “look at” approach and held that composite contracts for offshore supply of equipment and for installation and commissioning of a project in India cannot be dissected for the purpose of taxability of the contract, and therefore, an offshore supply of equipment was taxable in India.

-- The Delhi Bench of the Indian Income-tax Appellate Tribunal, in the Voith Paper GmbH case, held that two contracts entered into between an offshore supplier and an Indian customer for the supply of equipment, and the rendition of services to ensure that the equipment is operative, represent a single composite contract.
-The offshore supplier had both, a business connection and a service PE in India, and since the service PE had undertaken some of the work required under the supply agreement, 35% of the profit from the offshore supplies were attributed to the PE and taxed in India.
+- The Delhi Bench of the Indian Income-tax Appellate Tribunal, in the Voith Paper GmbH case, held that two contracts were entered into between an offshore supplier and an Indian customer for the supply of equipment, and the rendition of services to ensure that the equipment is operative, represent a single composite contract.
+The offshore supplier had both, a business connection and a service PE in India, and since the service PE had undertaken some of the work required under the supply agreement, 35% of the profit from the offshore supplies was attributed to the PE and taxed in India.

 Although the current decision of the AAR is legally binding only on the parties involved, the ruling will have a persuasive value in similar matters before the Indian tax authorities and courts.